June 2, 2026SEO

 Use a CDN for faster global page load speeds Launch international pages without validating hreflang tags

-Google Analytics-style dashboard displaying website performance metrics, user activity, conversions, and traffic trends.
+Google Analytics dashboard displaying website performance metrics, user activity, conversions, and traffic trends.

 Technical Checklist